Laniakea-elixir-it/Documentation/user_documentation/galaxy/galaxy_flavours_creation.rst

 We will review and test your flavour and enable it on Laniakea.

 These changes must be merged to the main branch of the `Galaxy flavours repository <https://github.com/Laniakea-elixir-it/Galaxy-flavours.git>`_.
-The merge will b
+The merge will be done once the flavour has been enabled on Laniakea.

 .. warning::